Best Shopify Fonts and Font Combinations

 Helvetica is a great Shopify font option for those that are taking risks in other areas of store design, such as unusual layout or color contrasts.

 It’s also one of the more widely used and recognized fonts.
-Seeing Helvetica creates a sense of comfort for your website visitors and gives them that “I’ve been here before” type of a feeling.
+Helvetica creates a sense of comfort for your website visitors and gives them that “I’ve been here before” type of a feeling.

 Here is what Helvetical Neue looks like on Huel home page: